 - Clear speaker quality for radio, podcasts, and less demanding music.

-- Cooler in warmer weather than headband or over-ear style headphones.
+- Cooler in warmer weather than headband or over-ear headphones.

-- They don’t block much sound, so you can hear children or other devices.
+- You can still hear children or other devices.

 - Inline volume control is easy to use.